Naina Singh (Jathedar)

 Naina Singh (fl.
 18th century), also known as Narayan Singh, (Note: Alternatively spelt as 'Narain'.) was a Nihang warrior and fifth Jathedar of Budha Dal and a chief of the Shaheedan Misl during the late 18th century.

 Biography

 Early life

 Very little is known or can be assured about the early life of Naina Singh.
-He was born as Narayan Singh around 1736, into a Sidhu Jat family, in Khudi Kurd located in Barnala district.
+He was born as Narayan Singh around 1736 in Khudi Kurd located in Barnala district.
 According to Harbans Singh, he must have been alive in or before 1734, the year Baba Darbara Singh died, because Naina Singh had received the Pahul rites under the supervision of Darbara Singh.